Swan maiden: Helper

 The King of Ireland's oldest son returns the swanskin to Fedelma, the Enchanter's Daughter.
 Illustration by Willy Pogány for Padraic Colum's The King of Ireland's Son (1916).

 Another type of tale that involves the swan maiden is type ATU 313, "The Magic Flight" (cf. feather cloak), where the character helps the hero against an antagonist.
 It can be the maiden's mistress, e. g., a witch, as in a tale published by illustrator Howard Pyle in The Wonder Clock, or the maiden's father, e. g., the character of Morskoi Tsar in Russian fairy tales.
 In this second format, the hero of the tale spies on the bird (swan) maidens bathing and hides the garment (featherskin) of the youngest one, for her to help him reach the kingdom of the villain of the tale (usually the swan-maiden's father).

 In the Scottish story titled "The Tale of the Son of the King of Ireland and the Daughter of the King of the Red Cap" (Sgeulachd air Mac Righ Éirionn agus Nighean Rígh a' Churraichd Ruaidh), the prince of Ireland falls in love with the White Swan of the Smooth Neck, also called Sunshine, the young daughter of the King of the Red Cap, as he saw her coming to bathe in a lake.

 In a Flemish fairy tale, Het zwanenmeisje van den glazen berg ("The Swan Maiden of the Glass Mountain"), a young hunter fetches the swan garment of a bathing maiden, who asks for it in return.
 When she wears it, she tells the hunter to find her in the Glass Mountain.
 After he succeeds in climbing the mountain, the youth recognizes his beloved swan maiden and asks her mother for her daughter's hand in marriage.
-The mother assures the human he will be able to marry her daughter, after doing three difficult chores.
+The mother assures the human that he will be able to marry her daughter after doing three difficult chores.

-In an Evenk tale titled The Grateful Eagle, the hero is promised to an old man after he helped the hero's father close a magical casket.
+In an Evenk tale titled The Grateful Eagle, the hero is promised to an old man after he helps his father close a magical casket.
 Years later, the hero finds three swan maidens bathing in the river and fetches the robe of one of them.
-She insists the boy returns it and tells him to pay a visit to her village, where the old man also lives.
+She insists the boy return it and tells him to pay a visit to her village, where the older man also lives.
 Soon after arriving, he goes to the old man's house and is attended by "a pretty maid", later revealed to be the old man's granddaughter.

 Simple bird transformation

-Some may consider it a class of tales any story involving a bird-maiden as a single element.
-This is has been cursorily named a Type I "swan maiden" tale type by Hatto.
+Some may consider it a class of tales, any story involving a bird-maiden as a single element.
+This has been cursorily named a Type I "swan maiden" tale type by Hatto.

-19th century folkloristic publications mentioned a tale about Grace's Well, a well whose caretaker's carelessness led her to be turned into a swan by the fairies.
+19th-century folkloristic publications mentioned a tale about Grace's Well, a well whose caretaker's carelessness led to her being turned into a swan by the fairies.
 The well was reported to be near Glasfryn lake, somewhere in Wales.